 It is important to remember that the majority of excess atmospheric moisture within a home is caused by our lifestyle.
-The level of moisture in the air is the sum of external air plus the moisture generated in the property.
+The level of moisture in the air is the sum of external air plus the moisture generated within the property.

 The young, elderly or anyone with a compromised immune system, should avoid areas affected by mould growth or dampness.
 It is not a good idea to sleep in any room affected by mould growth unless the area has been properly cleaned.

 To minimise condensation maintain the ambient temperature above 15oC and ideally between 18-21oC also avoid heating the property for short periods as this will reduce its moisture buffering ability.
 When showering or bathing keep the door shut and the area heated and ventilated.

 |Guarantee Protection Insurance|